gigawhat/k8s-stumper/README.md

 # Summary

 This terraform module creates a `DOKS` cluster and deploys broken app to it.
 The challenge is to fix the app to make it run.
+See [pod_start_issue.md](docs/pod_start_issue.md) for more details.
 ## Usage

 ```bash